On the existence of supporting broken book decompositions for contact forms in dimension 3: Construction of a broken book decomposition from ECH theory

+We now gather the results from embedded contact homology used in the proof of Theorem~\ref{thm: main}.
+We refer to~\cite{Hu} and~\cite{CHP} for a more detailed introduction to embedded contact homology.
+The context is unchanged: $M$ is an oriented 3-manifold, $\lambda$ is a nondegenerate contact form, and~$R_\lambda$ is its Reeb vector~field.

+The ECH-chain complex~$ECC(M,\lambda)$ is generated over~$\Z_2$ (or $\Z$) by finite sets of simple periodic orbits of~$R_\lambda$ together with multiplicities.

+An ECH-holomophic curve between orbit sets $\Gamma$ and $\Gamma'$ is an asymptotically cylindrical pseudo-holomorphic curve such that $\Gamma$ is the limit (with multiplicities) of the positive punctures and $\Gamma'$ is the limit of the negative punctures.
+The ECH-index of an ECH-holomorphic curve is an integer, whose definition can be found in Hutchings' notes~\cite[Def 3.5]{Hu}.
+The ECH-index-$1$ curves provide the differential for defining the complex~$ECH(M, \lambda)$, while the ECH-index-$2$ curves provide the $U$-map we are interested in.

+The way the ECH-index-$1$ and $2$ curves approach their limit orbits is governed by the {\it partition conditions} \cite[Section 3.9]{Hu}.
+These relate the global and local multiplicities of the ends.
+For an elliptic limit periodic orbit, these conditions are rather cumbersome, but for a positive ({\it resp.} negative) hyperbolic limit periodic orbit, both its positive and negative global multiplicities are only allowed to be $0$ or~$1$ ({\it resp.} 0 or 2).
+This last condition is consistent with the way the ECH-index-$1$ or~$2$ curves involved in the definition of the differential or in the $U$-map break, see \cite[Section 5.4]{Hu}: if a breaking involves a positive hyperbolic periodic orbit with multiplicity strictly larger than $1$, then there is an even number of ways to glue and these contributions algebraically cancel.

+Also, thanks to the case of equality in the writhe bound when the partition conditions are satisfied \cite[Lemma 5.1]{Hu}, near a hyperbolic limit periodic orbit, every orbit in its stable or unstable manifold does not intersect the corresponding positive or negative cylindrical end, see Figure~\ref{figure: ECH}.
+This nice fact will not be used in the construction; it shows however that one might not expect our construction to provide supporting rational open books on the nose.

-Now, there exists a class $[\Gamma]$ in $ECH(M,\lambda)$ such that $U([\Gamma])\neq 0$, where the map $U : ECC(M,\lambda)\to ECC(M,\lambda)$ is a degree $-2$ map counting pseudoholomorphic curves passing through a point $(0,z)$ of the symplectization $\R \times M$ of $M$, where $z$ does not sit on a periodic orbit of $R_\lambda$.
-This is established via the naturality of the isomorphism between Heegaard Floer homology and embedded contact homology with respect to the $U$-map \cite{CGH0,CGH1,CGH2,CGH3} and the non-triviality of the $U$-map in Heegaard Floer homology \cite[Section 10]{OS}, or via the isomorphism with Seiberg-Witten Floer homology, as explained in \cite{CHP}.
+The map $U : ECC(M,\lambda)\to ECC(M,\lambda)$ is a degree $-2$ map counting pseudo-holomorphic curves passing through a point $(0,z)$ of the symplectization $\R \times M$ of $M$, where $z$ does not sit on a periodic orbit of $R_\lambda$.
+Now, there exists a finite orbit set $\Gamma =\Sigma_{i=1}^{k} \Gamma_i$ whose class $[\Gamma]$ in $ECH(M,\lambda)$ is such that $U([\Gamma])\neq 0$.
+Even though the map $U$ depends on the choice of~$z$ at the chain level, it does not at the homology one and so the fact that $U([\Gamma])\neq 0$ does not depend on $z$, see \cite[Section 3.8]{Hu}.
+The nonvanishing of the $U$-map is established via the naturality of the isomorphism between Heegaard Floer homology and embedded contact homology with respect to the $U$-map \cite{CGH0,CGH1,CGH2,CGH3} and the non-triviality of the $U$-map in Heegaard Floer homology \cite[Section 10]{OS}, or via the isomorphism with Seiberg-Witten Floer homology, as explained in~\cite{CHP}.